FirelightWP/easy-fancybox/trunk/readme.txt

 Tested up to: 3.0.1
 Stable tag: 1.3.1.2

-Hassle-free, no options pages, auto-enable FancyBox on all image links.
+Hassle-free, no extra options pages, auto-enable FancyBox 1.3.1 on all image links.
 Uses packed Javascript and is WP3.0 Multi-Site compatible.

 == Description ==

 No options to be set.
 No configuration pages.
-It just gives you FancyBox-in-a-Box :)
+It just gives you FancyBox-in-a-Box for all links to image (.jpg/.bmp/.gif/.png) _and_ Flash movie (.swf) files.
+Easy FancyBox uses the jQuery library that comes packed with WordPress.

+See the [Screenshot](http://wordpress.org/extend/plugins/easy-fancybox/screenshots/) and you know how images will be presented on your site as soon as you have installed and (network) activated this simple plugin.

+See [FAQ's](http://wordpress.org/extend/plugins/easy-fancybox/faq/) for instructions to get Youtube movies (and similar services) and HTML content display in a FancyBox overlay.

 Looking for some basic control?
 You can find a new section **FancyBox** on your **Settings > Media** admin page:

+- *Auto-enable*: file types FancyBox should be automatically enabled for.
-- *titlePosition* ( over / inside / outside ) controls the position of the image title.
+- *Title Position*: Overlay / Inside / Outside to control the position of the image title.
 Includes the new "Overlay" position.
-- *transitionIn* and *transitionOut* ( elastic / fade / none ) control the transition effects during open and close.
+- *Transition In / Out*: Elastic / Fade / None to control the transition effects during opening and closing of the overlay.

-Check out the [Screenshot](http://wordpress.org/extend/plugins/easy-fancybox/screenshots/) and you know how images will be presented on your site as soon as you have installed and (network) activated this simple plugin.

-Easy FancyBox uses the jQuery library that comes packed with WordPress.

 Visit [FancyBox](http://fancybox.net/) for more information, examples and the Support Forum.
-Please consider a DONATION too!
+Please consider a DONATION to the FancyBox project.

 = Translations =

 - **Dutch** * Author: [R.A. van Hagen](http://4visions.nl)